frequently asked questions

 Q: Does RainCity operate Modular Housing?

 A: We do!
-We now operate Modular Housing buildings in Sechelt and Chilliwack, and Temporary Modular Housing in Richmond.
+We operate Modular Housing buildings in Sechelt, Gibsons, Chilliwack, and Temporary Modular Housing in Richmond.
 Head over to our Programs page for more information about each of them.
 They were made available to people who may be homeless, each one built in a matter of months, and many more are being built throughout the province of BC and will operated by other nonprofit housing providers.
-Check out the research behind modular housing, or see how they're designed.
+Check out the research behind modular housing, or see how they're designed

 Q: Does RainCity operate Overdose Prevention Sites?

 A: We do!
 An Overdose Prevention Site (OPS) provides a place where people who use drugs can be safely monitored and treated immediately if they overdose.
 It can also offer drug testing.
-Ours operates at St Paul’s Hospital.
+Ours operates at 1101 Seymour Street in Vancouver.
 For more information read about OPS at our Innovations page.

 Q: Does RainCity operate Winter Response Shelters?

 A: We don't.
 These shelters have block funding and stay open for several months (some operate 24 hours a day) over the winter.
 See more information at BC Housing’s website.